-BroCanadian, 2x world champion of Rainbow Six Siege, retired in X. I reached out and offered him a retirement present: a replica Recon Drone, with a unique touch to it.
+BroCanadian, 2x world champion of Rainbow Six Siege, retired in March.
+I reached out and offered him a retirement present: a replica Recon Drone, with a unique touch to it.

 When Canadian announced his retirement, I think I was one of many people who were saddened to see him leave the professional circuit of Rainbow Six Siege.
 I first witnessed him, and SSG, play at SI2020 where they took home the trophy.
 I remember watching from the stands as they lifted the hammer, and how the entire stadium erupted in celebration that SSG had won the event.

 I think quite a few of us were surprised to see him re-enter the fray during SI2021 as he stepped in to replace Luke Slota, who was unable to acquire a passport in time for the event in Paris.

 Canadian, alongside his SSG teammates, managed to fight through the Group Stages and into the Playoffs where they were sadly defeated 1:2 by oNe.
 But he fought a valiant fight, and there was a LOT of love for him in the Twitch chat during the matches.

 I reached out to him after that match offering him a replica Recon Drone as a retirement present, and Canadian’s reply will stay with me forever.

 We discussed some minor details in DM’s, and I hinted to him about a special design I had in mind just for him.
 Without his knowledge I started working on a very unique, Canadian-branded Recon Drone.

 The design is fairly obvious when you think of it.
 A Canadian flag on the drone, but with a twist.
 The Canadian flag has 4 major sections; a red segment, a white middle, a red maple leaf in the centre, and another red segment.